snowplow/snowplowanalytics.com/_posts/2019-08-13-snowplow-rdb-loader-r31-released-with-new-bad-rows/index.md

 At the beginning of 2019 we at Snowplow initiated a big effort to redesign the [Snowplow bad row format][bad-rows-rfc].
 The purpose of the new  format is to make bad rows easier to query and therefore monitor, debug and recover, by making them much more highly structured.
 In the new approach, bad rows will be in a self-describing JSON format.

-While primary source of bad rows for Snowplow users is the Stream Enrich job that validates every event being processed by the pipeline, every microservice that makes up a Snowplow pipeline, including the RDB Loader, will emit a bad row if an attempt to process the event (in this case load it into Redshift) unsuccessful.
+While the primary source of bad rows for Snowplow users is the Stream Enrich job that validates every event being processed by the pipeline, every microservice that makes up a Snowplow pipeline, including the RDB Loader, will emit a bad row if an attempt to process the event (in this case load it into Redshift) is unsuccessful.
 We're happy to announce that Snowplow RDB Shredder is the first component of Snowplow pipeline released supporting the new format of bad rows.

-The RDB Shredder 0.15.0 can produce following types of bad rows:
+The RDB Shredder 0.15.0 can produce the following types of bad rows:

 * `iglu:com.snowplowanalytics.snowplow.badrows/loader_parsing_error/jsonschema/1-0-0` - a generic loader error, caused if the event is not a valid "enriched event"
 * `iglu:com.snowplowanalytics.snowplow.badrows/loader_iglu_error/jsonschema/1-0-0` - an error raised by Iglu Client